vyasdeepti/Text-to-Image-Generator-using-GANs/README.md

 **When are these used?**
 These commands are typically run at the start of a notebook to ensure all necessary libraries are available for text-to-image generation and related tasks, especially when using Hugging Face models.

-Let me know if you’d like more details about any specific library!

-Here's an explanation of each line in your code:

 ---

 ### 3. `!pip install transformers==4.43.2`